ehsansaleh/firth_bias_reduction/README.md

   * The open-review forum link: [https://openreview.net/forum?id=DNRADop4ksB](https://openreview.net/forum?id=DNRADop4ksB)
 * Our paper got a spot-light presentation at ICLR 2022.
   * We will update here with links to the presentation video and the web-page on `iclr.cc`.
+* * Here is a web-page for our paper: [https://ehsansaleh.github.io/firthfsl](https://ehsansaleh.github.io/firthfsl)
 * Here is the bibtex citation entry for our work:
 ```
 @inproceedings{ghaffari2022fslfirth,